Annette Roque, wife of #MattLauer is Ashamed And Angry At Former #Today Host

 — Amy (@RosewoodGirlz) December 15, 2017

 Friends of Matt Lauer and Annette Roque say that Roque continues to be humiliated by the stories of Matt Lauer and sexual misconduct.
-Roque was particularly saddened to learn this week that soon after she married Matt Lauer he was carrying on an affair at Today while at work with an intern/production assistant, Addie Zinone, says Hollywood Life.
+Roque was particularly saddened to learn this week that soon after she married Matt Lauer, he was carrying on an affair at Today while at work with an intern/production assistant, Addie Zinone, says Hollywood Life.

-Annette Roque was planning to just make it through the holidays for the sake of the Lauer children, but after learning about Lauer’s affair with Addie Zinone, Roque has become increasingly stressed.
-Matt Lauer and Annette Roque had been married for less than two years when he pursued Zinone while working at Today.
+Annette Roque was planning to just make it through the holidays for the sake of the Lauer children, but after learning about Lauer’s alleged affair with Addie Zinone, Roque has become increasingly stressed.
+Matt Lauer and Annette Roque had been married for less than two years when he allegedly pursued Zinone while working at Today.

 Matt Lauer Spotted Around Hamptons Wearing Ring, Doing Wife Annette’s Usual Routine https://t.co/nwRNEGbb1n #AnnetteRoque